 Indigenous Authors

-Indigenous Peoples' Day is October 10, and in honor of the holiday, we’re highlighting a few notable Indigenous authors.
-These individuals have written novels, poetry, essays, and more about their lived experiences as members of their ancestral cultural groups; writing about the plight they and others like them have faced and continue to face.
+Indigenous Peoples' Day is celebrated the second Monday in October.
+In honor of the holiday, we’re highlighting a few notable Indigenous authors.
+These individuals have written novels, poetry, essays, and more about their lived experiences as members of their ancestral cultural groups; writing about the plight they and others like them have faced and continue to navigate.
 There are many more like them, and these choices were not based on any sort of system or ranking.

 Dina Gilio-Whitaker is a lecturer of American Indian Studies at California State University San Marcos, an independent consultant and educator in environmental justice policy planning, and a Colville Confederated Tribes tribesperson (Oliver et al., n.d.).
 In addition to her scholarly pursuits, using a framework she calls “indigenized environmental justice,” or considering environmentalism in the context of “the history of colonization as a historical process of dispossession of native peoples and their lands in order to understand the way native people are still fighting these battles" (Horn, 2019), she has written two books.